snipercup/CCDA-JS-data-browser/README.md

 https://github.com/chuanyueyouxia/cdda-js-itembrowser-test.git
 This is an outdated verstion of: https://github.com/lispcoc/cdda-js-itembrowser.git This is the most favorable example of an item browsers since it is in HTML/Javascript with little to no dependencies.
-The newer version does use some LUA, that is not desirable.
+The newer version does use some LUA.
+After investigating it turns out there are lua binaries for most platforms and the can be distributed with the application.

 ## cdda-edit
 https://github.com/nornagon/cdda-edit.git